 By June 1, 2015, manufacturers will be required to generate Safety Data Sheets in place of Material safety Data Sheets.
 Safety Data Sheets will have a standardized 16 section format with standardized information in each section.
 Appendix 10.2 contains a summary of information about the new "Safety Data Sheet" sections and section content.
-More details can be found on the EHS Office web page: http://ehs.mit.edu/site/content/global-harmonization-and-chemical-safety.
+To search SDSs go the EHS Office web page: https://ehs.mit.edu/workplace-safety-program/hazard-communication/